 Prior to each shift, staff are required to wash their hands, take their temperature and answer a series of questions to ensure they are not exhibiting any known COVID-19 symptoms.
 Employees also take their temperatures at the conclusion of their shift.
 Any employees who develop symptoms during a shift are immediately sent home.
 At that point, they are directed to quarantine at home.
 This process is also followed for outside vendors and agency workers, though these visits have been curtailed.

 We also conduct a rigorous sanitation regimen that follows, and in some cases exceeds, all state and federal guidelines.
 We have increased the daily volume of cleaning done in common, medical and residential areas.
 All protective and medical equipment are thoroughly cleaned and disinfected.

 Although this can be a challenge at times when providing medical care, our facility continues to practice safe distancing guidelines by limiting the number of people in one area and maintaining 6 feet of separation.
 Doors are shut in common areas to discourage group gatherings.

 Once again, let us say how much we truly appreciate your understanding.
-While visitation opportunities have been eased for apartment and cottage residents, we continue to enforce the commonwealth’s decision to restrict all visits into the facility at this time, but we have created ways for you to interact with your loved ones.
-We continue to encourage family members to communicate regularly through FaceTime or Skype calls, phone calls, and emails.
+While visitation opportunities have been eased for apartment and cottage residents, we continue to enforce the commonwealth’s decision to restrict all visits to skilled and personal care levels of living.
+We have created ways for you to interact with your loved ones and continue to encourage family members to communicate regularly through FaceTime or Skype calls, phone calls, and emails.
 For more information on scheduling virtual visitation, please contact a member of our activities departments at 717-664-6272 for residents in healthcare or personal care and 717-664-6344 for residents living independently in apartments or cottages.